Approved by Members’ Meeting 24th February 2019

 If on the morning of the match, the Captain of the “Home” side is of the opinion that the ground is unfit for play he should advise the Captain of the “Away” side at the latest before 11.00am.
 The “Away” club should then have the option to agree to the postponement of the fixture, or of insisting on a pitch inspection 30 minutes before the scheduled start time.
 In this case, both teams and umpires should attend to allow the match to start at the scheduled time if play is possible.
 Clubs should bear in mind that shortened games can take place if the weather improves.

 On no account may the “Home” club postpone the fixture without the agreement of the “Away” club.
-In the event of an agreed postponement the “Home” club must advise the umpires and update Cricket Stats as per Rule 16.1.
+In the event of an agreed postponement the “Home” club must advise the umpires and update NESC Live as per Rule 16.1.

 6.4 Where games are played on artificial pitches the provisions of MCC Laws 41.11 through to 41.15.3 do not apply unless obvious damage is being caused to the playing surface.
 In no case should players be permitted to run up or down the central or batting zone of an artificial pitch.

-6.5 It is the expectation of the SCIO that in all competitions a rate of 15 overs per hour should be maintained – i.e. that the final over of a 45 over innings should commence within 3 hours of the start of play [ignoring any interruptions for rain or player injury], and pro rata for innings where the maximum permitted duration is less [e.g. 2 hours 40 minutes for 40 overs, 1 hour 20 for 20 overs].
+6.5 It is the expectation of the SCIO that in all competitions a rate of 15 overs per hour should be maintained – i.e. that the final over of a 40 over innings should commence within 2 hours 40 minutes of the start of play [ignoring any interruptions for rain or player injury], and pro rata for innings where the maximum permitted duration is less [e.g. 1 hour 20 for 20 overs].
 Any team failing to adhere to this guideline should be reported to, and a written explanation may be requested by, the Board, who may impose a deduction of points should they feel the team has taken considerably longer than expected to complete the requisite overs.
 To avoid unnecessary disputes, where there is no independent umpire, captains should agree on the timepiece to be used prior to the toss for innings.

 In matches where an independent umpire is appointed, they will enforce the over rate noted above.
-For every over that has not been started at the expiry of the 3 hour period, a 1 point deduction will be applied to the offending teams league points total.
+For every over that has not been started at the expiry of the 2 hour 40 minute (or pro rata reduced) period, a 1 point deduction will be applied to the offending teams league points total.
 The umpire should allow for exceptional circumstances such as injuries, but no allowance will be made for a drinks break.
 The umpire will notify the SCIO of any points deductions that may arise.

 6.6 MCC LAW CHANGES – 2017 CODE

-The sanction of the award of penalty runs under the following Laws shall apply only where an umpire appointed by ESCOA or any successor body is standing:
+The sanction of the award of penalty runs under the following Laws shall apply only where an umpire appointed by CMSOA or any successor body is standing:

 Law 18.5 (Deliberate short runs)